Undergraduate Contacts

 See the recently updated sample plans for the start of the Physics and Engineering Physics majors for students matriculating in Autumn 2022 or later, and plans for Physics pathways.

-Advisors for Physics majors are listed below on this page.
+Advisors for declared Physics majors are listed below on this page.

 Engineering Physics major requirements and four-year plans